xSkjj/threadTest/README.md

 threading parallelism test /
 test if threads are running simultaneously

-run in an IDE, it doesn't seem to work if you start main.py
+run in an IDE, it doesn't seem to work if you start main.py on its own